-When I was in my twenties I went out once to have dinner with my husband and a friend of both.
+When I was in my twenties I went out once to have dinner with my partner at the time and a friend of both.
 We wanted to go to a restaurant where they served the best burgers in town.
 The restaurant was barely a hundred meters away from a football stadium.

 As we walked towards the restaurant, we noticed more and more people walking in the same direction we were going.
-My husband said, "I hope there isn't a football match today!"
+My partner said, "I hope there isn't a football match today!"